Self-contained two-layer shallow water theory of strong internal bores: Two-layer SW model

-where we have assumed $\alpha=0$ as discussed earlier.
-The problem is simplified further by using the total height $H$ and the characteristic gravity wave speed $C=\sqrt{2Hg[\rho]/\{\rho\}}$ as the vertical length and velocity scales together with the horizontal length scale $L$ and the time scale $L/C.$ Then (\ref{eq:uh}) and (\ref{eq:E}) can be written in the following dimensionless form
+The problem can be simplified further by using the total height $H$ and the characteristic gravity wave speed $C=\sqrt{2Hg[\rho]/\{\rho\}}$ as a vertical length scale and a velocity scale, respectively.
+We use $L$ as a horizontal length scale and $L/C$ as a time scale.
+Then the basic momentum equation (\ref{eq:uh}) and the total energy equation (\ref{eq:E}) can be written in dimensionless form as

-where $\eta=[h]$ and $\vartheta=[u]$ are the dimensionless depth and velocity differentials between the bottom and top layers which emerge as natural variables for this problem.
+where $\eta=[h]$ and $\vartheta=[u]$ are the depth and velocity differentials between the bottom and top layers.
+These two quantities emerge as natural variables for this problem.
 Subsequently, the former is referred to as the interface height and the latter as the shear (or baroclinic) velocity.
-In the new variables and Boussinesq approximation, (\ref{eq:u}) and (\ref{eq:h}) take a remarkably symmetric form \citep{Milewski2015}
+In the new variables and the Boussinesq approximation, Eqs. (\ref{eq:u}) and (\ref{eq:h}), which describe the conservation of circulation and mass, respectively, take a remarkably symmetric form \citep{Milewski2015}